 Hint: To make this customer feedback question even more actionable, ask the following two questions.

 3. Which 3 features are the most valuable to you?

 Don’t be surprised when people say that the most important to them are features you consider secondary.
-We discovered exactly this with our exit intent surveys – a simple feature that turned out to be a must-have for many Customers.
+We discovered exactly this with our exit intent survey – a simple feature that turned out to be a must-have for many customers.

-4. What are the 3 more important features we’re missing?
+4. What are the 3 most important features we’re missing?

 5. If you could change just one thing about our product, what would it be?

 This is a variation of question 4.
 This time you require information on just one change your customers would like you to introduce.

 This time you don’t consider any missing features.
 What you take into account is that your customers may have very specific needs regarding the products you already have.

 As with the question above, the main purpose is to improve customer retention.
 Take into consideration all the propositions made by your customers.